 Nestria plonked herself on the bench, sidling up to the man whilst Dylan took a seat opposite them.
 “Hey, half of a double H!”
-She beamed up at him, although ‘up’ required her to chin to touch the table.
+She beamed up at him, although ‘up’ required her to scrunch down until her chin touched the table.
 “Where’s Harriet?”

 Henrie glanced up, the perfect bow of his lips stretched into a grim smile.
 There was a haunted look in those big brown eyes.
-A bone-deep sadness Dylan had witness take other couples.
+A bone-deep sadness Dylan had witnessed take other couples.